SPECTRAL FRAGMENTS

 A haunted excavation of Vega and Handen

-Archaeological finds, technofossils, endangered wetland species, and haunted infrastructural objects have been placed together connected by quotes and notes.
-Archeological speculation has taken place, uniting fragments from various temporalities into a web of associations, surfacing stories about vanished wetlands, haunted memories and the entanglement of nature & culture.
+Two large prints have been installed at the Handen train station in Sweden.
+In one of the prints, archaeological finds, technofossils, endangered wetland species, and haunted infrastructural objects are placed together, connected through quotes and notes.
+An archaeological speculation unfolds: fragments from multiple temporalities are united into a web of associations, surfacing stories of vanished wetlands, haunted memories, and the entanglement of nature and culture.

 Scroll image horizontally --->